Portland principal uses popular TikTok app to connect with students

 On YouTube, she posts daily morning video messages that she sends out to her teachers for her students.

-“I kind of felt like if I’m asking teachers to go online and teach virtually, which is really nerve wrecking, then I need to do the same thing,” McCarter said.
+“I kind of felt like if I’m asking teachers to go online and teach virtually, which is really nerve wracking, then I need to do the same thing,” McCarter said.

 The videos help teachers set the tone in their virtual classrooms.
 But it’s not just morning messages on YouTube.
 At her school, she’s the “TikTok Principal.”
 She has posted a number of videos on the popular app to connect with her students.